Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Checklist of Processes

-Here are some HR processes that organizations may have, along with a brief description of each:
+Here are some HR processes that organisations may have, along with a brief description of each:

 1. Recruitment and Selection – process of attracting, interviewing, and selecting the best-qualified candidate for a job vacancy.

-2. Onboarding – process of integrating new employees into the organization and familiarizing them with its policies, procedures, culture, and expectations.
+2. Onboarding – process of integrating new employees into the organisation and familiarizing them with its policies, procedures, culture, and expectations.

 3. Performance Management – process of setting performance expectations, monitoring progress towards goals, providing feedback on performance, and identifying opportunities for improvement.